raipc/atsd-api-python/README.md

     >>> from atsd_client.services import SeriesService
     >>> conn = atsd_client.connect()
 ```
-All data needed to connect and authorize ATSD is by default taken from the special `connection.properties` file.
+All data needed to connect and authorize ATSD is by default taken from the `connection.properties` file.
 ###Initializing the Service

 The `Service` command implements a set of methods for interacting with a particular type of